Destiny 2: Reception

-Destiny 2 received "generally favorable" reviews, according to review aggregator Metacritic.
+Destiny 2 received "generally favorable" reviews, according to review aggregator website Metacritic.
 Some reviewers labeled the game as Destiny 1.5 due to its many similarities to the original Destiny, but praise was given to improvements made over its predecessor.

 As with the original, gameplay was highly praised, with Chris Carter of Destructoid saying that it was what "the game nails ... the most".
 Game Informer's Matt Miller said that like the original, "Gameplay features remarkably taut FPS gunplay enhanced with seemingly magical powers."
 Miller went on to say that the gameplay's biggest change was a welcome, referring to the reorganization of destinations and the emphasis on exploration.
 Evan Slead of Electronic Gaming Monthly (EGM) also praised the exploration, but was not a fan of the recategorization of the weapons.
 Although he said the variety of weapons were fun, the Kinetic weapons "didn't seem to pack as much of a punch as their Energy [weapon] counterparts."
 Cody Perez of Game Revolution, however, welcomed the recategorized weapons, saying they were less restrictive and said that "Bungie are masters of gun-play".
 Kallie Plagge of GameSpot said that the game features mostly the same structure as the original, including its "mechanically excellent shooting and satisfying loot grind".
 Carter praised the Lost Sectors and public events, as well as the additional story quests and Adventures post-campaign.
 Miller said that the Lost Sectors were fun, but they became less interesting with the more that were done.
 Perez, however, was not a fan of the Adventures and Lost Sectors activities, saying they were a "disconnect [from] the main campaign".
 He said that they were filler content, and that they were "monotonous and a bore to accomplish, lacking the heart that fills the campaign."
 He did praise the public events as they are only periodic.

 The Leviathan raid received praise and criticism.
 Miller of Game Informer stated that the Leviathan raid was "one of Bungie's most intricate and fascinating environments to date", praising its maze-like structure with hidden chests and secret passages.
 He was critical of the award system, however, stating that it "separates the excitement of new gear from the moment of victory", as it does not offer most loot until a full completion.
 Slead of EGM said that "the bread and butter of Destiny is still these post-campaign quests", also referring to Strikes and the weekly Nightfall activity.
 Perez of Game Revolution, who did not play any of the original game's raids, was a big fan of the Leviathan raid, stating that it exceeded its hype.
 Plagge of GameSpot said that "solving [the raid's] often obscure puzzles can be both rewarding and frustrating", but "each failure teaches you something new".